Real estate investment trust: Germany

 The German public real-estate sector accounts for 0.21% of the total global REIT market capitalization.
 Three out of the four G-REITS are represented in the EPRA index, an index managed by the European Public Real Estate Association (EPRA).

 Ireland

 The 2013 Finance Act contained provisions for creating REIT structures in Ireland.
 Irish based REITs include Hibernia REIT, Green REIT, Yew Grove REIT and IRES REIT.

+Italy

+Similar to France, REITs in Italy exist under the form of SIIQs (publicly listed real estate investment company).
+These are heavily regulated.
+The biggest REIT in Italy is IGD SIIQ.

 Spain

 Created in 2009, similar to British REITs, the SOCIMI (Sociedad cotizada de Capital Inmobiliario) boosted after a policy of fiscal incentives to help recover the biggest home prices crisis in Spain, in 2013.
 There are more than 70 REITS in Spain, but the liquidity is low and the holding period is large.

 United Kingdom

-The legislation laying out the rules for REITs in the United Kingdom was enacted in the Finance Act 2006 (now see the Corporation Tax Act 2010 sections 518 to 609) and came into effect in January 2007 when nine UK property-companies converted to REIT status, including five FTSE 100 members at that time: British Land, Hammerson, Land Securities, Liberty International and Slough Estates (now known as "SEGRO").
+The legislation laying out the rules for REITs in the United Kingdom was enacted in the Finance Act 2006 (now see the Corporation Tax Act 2010 sections 518 to 609) and came into effect in January 2007 when nine UK property-companies converted to REIT status, including five FTSE 100 members at that time: British Land, Hammerson, Landsec, Liberty International and Slough Estates.
 The other four companies were Brixton (now known as "SEGRO"), Great Portland Estates, Primary Health Properties and Workspace Group.

 British REITs have to distribute 90% of their income to investors.
 They must be a close-ended investment trust and be UK-resident and publicly listed on a stock exchange.
 The EPRA in Brussels each year publishes a breakdown of the UK REIT structure requirements.

 To support the introduction of REITs in the UK, several commercial property and financial-services companies formed the REITs and Quoted Property Group.
 Other key bodies involved include the London Stock Exchange the British Property Federation and Reita.
 The Reita campaign was launched on 16 August 2006 by the REITs and Quoted Property Group in order to provide a source of information on REITs, quoted property and related investment-funds.
 Reita aims to raise awareness and understanding of REITs and of investment in quoted property companies.
 It does this primarily through its portal www.reita.org, providing knowledge, education and tools for financial advisers and investors.

 Doug Naismith, managing director of European Personal Investments for Fidelity International, said in 2011: "As existing markets expand and REIT-like structures are introduced in more countries, we expect to see the overall market grow by some ten percent per annum over the next five years, taking the market to $1 trillion by 2010."

 The Finance Act 2012 brought five main changes to the REIT regime in the UK: